Skip to Main Content

 Microscope image shows bone marrow of a patient with acute myeloid leukemia

-This is the bone marrow of a pediatric patient with acute myeloid leukemia.
+This image shows how the bone marrow of a child with acute myeloid leukemia looks under the microscope.

 • Fever